An Altova Scripting Project consists of the following four major components:

-Event Handler scripts can be associated with a variety of available events.
-You can control events that occur both within Forms (Form events) and within the general application interface (application events).
+Event Handler scripts can be associated with a variety of available events in Authentic View.
 The script associated with an event is executed immediately upon the triggering of that event.

 Most events have parameters which provide detailed information about the event.
 The return value from the script typically instructs the application about how to continue its processing (for example, the application may not allow editing).

-An Event Handler runs when the relevant event occurs in the Form or in Authentic Desktop.
+An Event Handler runs when the relevant event occurs in the Form.
 For details about how to create event handlers, see Event Handlers.

 Macros are used to implement complex or repetitive tasks.
 Macros do not use either parameters or return values.